Goto main content

 In the humid region of the Inzá mountains, a deminer carries out demining operations in a contaminated area. | © J. M. Vargas / HI

-More than 1.8 million Venezuelan refugees are living in Colombia today.
-HI works alongside both the host and the refugee communities.
-The programme provides psychosocial support and specialised rehabilitation care, including orthopaedic devices and technical aids for mobility, such as prostheses, wheelchairs and walking frames.
-In Bogotá, it runs a project to support homeless refugee children, providing them with a place to stay, health care and access to education.
-The programme also helps facilitate the economic inclusion of migrants through access to services and financial aid.
-Finally, our teams organise activities to promote social cohesion between Venezuelan refugees and Colombian populations.
+Colombia hosts more than 1.8 million Venezuelan refugees.
+HI provides the host and refugee communities with psychosocial support and specialised rehabilitation care, including orthopaedic devices and technical aids for mobility, such as prostheses, wheelchairs and walking frame.
+In Bogotá, HI runs a project to support homeless refugee children, providing them with a place to stay, care and access to education.
+The programme also works for the economic inclusion of migrants, through access to services and financial aid.

 Latest stories